By Melanie Valderrama

 I started keeping a gratitude journal but quickly became bored since I felt like I was making a list every day.
 However, doing that opened my eyes to so many blessings I had that I wasn’t expressing gratitude for, so I am grateful that I did that.

-Then, I started Leslie Householder’s Family Time & Money Freedom course.
+Then, I started Leslie Householder’s Family Time & Money Freedom course (Mindset Mastery).
 Included with the course is what they refer to as a Transformation Journal.
 My previous experience with journals was that I felt like all I did was complain in them and wrote down all my negative thoughts and feelings and I really didn’t want any part of it.
 I felt like a victim and I wrote like I was one, too.

 So, my first thought on seeing the Transformation Journal was, “Yuck.”
 I started reading what Leslie wanted me to do with it and I got excited.
 It’s journal keeping like I’ve never done before.
 Basically, you write about your life with a positive slant.
 I decided to give it a try and I have quickly become a journal writing fan.
 I also enjoy recording my thoughts and impressions I receive as I go through my day.
 A few times, when I haven’t been able to locate something, I know that I’ve written it in my journal and I can find it quickly and easily.